j-lum/se-tutorials/_posts/2019-07-19-user-story-to-feature.md

 In this tutorial, we are going to follow the process of implementing a feature from a user story to production-ready code.

-Presenting the user story
+Presenting the user story:

+> #### User story:
-User story: As a forgetful user, I can add a long description of a person to their entry in the address book.
+> As a forgetful user, I can add a long description of a person to their entry in the address book.
 Conditions:
-[] The description should be visible to the user at all times.
+> * The description should be visible to the user at all times.
-[] The description should be able to contain spaces and punctuation [] The user should be able to edit or remove the description.
+> * The description should be able to contain spaces and punctuation
+> * The user should be able to edit or remove the description.
-[] The user should be able to create a person without any description.
+> * The user should be able to create a person without any description.

 ### Fishing for ideas
 Let’s brainstorm for the various ways we can implement this feature.
 Remember to consider the different aspects of a feature!
-TIP: Remember that there are no bad ideas during brainstorming!
+Keep an open mind - there are no bad ideas during brainstorming!

 #### User interface:
 * Add a new line to each existing person to show the description.